James McKeown Memorial Lecture (JMML) 2025

 The Rationale For the 2025 Theme

 Nonetheless, the interplay between the Gospel and these three elements—culture, systems, and generations—can be complex.
-Cultural elements and systems may at times try overshadow the Gospel message, leading to challenges for Christians navigating their faith within specific cultural contexts.
-The Church of Pentecost’s Vision 2023/2028, encapsulated in the “Possessing the Nations” agenda, seeks to empower Christians to shape cultures, generations, and systems, acknowledging the inherent value of these spheres to God.
-By embracing a holistic approach to mission, Pentecostal-Charismatic churches can transform these spheres by living their faith in a manner resonates with their Christian calling.
+Although at the bottom, humans are the main change factors, because transient human behaviours are also influenced by formed cultures and existing systems, there is the need to constantly re-engage them for proper alignment with biblical values and to render them useful within time.
+Cultural elements and systems may at times try to overshadow the Gospel message, leading to challenges for Christians navigating their faith within specific cultural contexts.
+The Church of Pentecost’s Vision 2023/2028, encapsulated in the “Possessing the Nations” agenda, seeks to empower Christians to (re)shape cultures, generations, and systems, acknowledging the inherent dynamic values of these components to God.
+By embracing a holistic approach to mission, Pentecostal-Charismatic churches can transform these spheres by living their faith in a manner which resonates with their Christian calling.

 The JMML25’s theme aims to stimulate scholarly research and dialogue concerning the impact of the Gospel on cultural, generational, and systemic transformation.
 It highlights the necessity for Christians to function as agents of change within every sphere of influence.